 The Bible tells us “the heart is deceitful above all things and desperately sick” (Jeremiah 17:9).
 The Bible also tells us belief in Christ Jesus is the cure.
 Belief is the cure for the sick human heart that has followed the way of sin.
-Belief also keeps us from sin.
-Belief is needed even where sin has no foothold.
-Proper Christian belief is about a person… or better put, persons… God Himself.
+Believing-faith also keeps us from sin.
+Sincere Belief is needed even where sin has no foothold.
+Since proper Christian belief is about a person… or better put, persons… God Himself.
 The Lord speaks to this well in addressing His people in the following verses:

 Jeremiah 17:5-13: “Thus says the LORD: “Cursed is the man who trusts in man and makes flesh his strength, whose heart turns away from the LORD.
 6He is like a shrub in the desert, and shall not see any good come.
 He shall dwell in the parched places of the wilderness, in an uninhabited salt land.
 7 “Blessed is the man who trusts in the LORD, whose trust is the LORD.
 8 He is like a tree planted by water, that sends out its roots by the stream, and does not fear when heat comes, for its leaves remain green, and is not anxious in the year of drought, for it does not cease to bear fruit.”
 9 The heart is deceitful above all things, and desperately sick; who can understand it?
 10 “I the LORD search the heart and test the mind, to give every man according to his ways, according to the fruit of his deeds.”
 11 Like the partridge that gathers a brood that she did not hatch, so is he who gets riches but not by justice; in the midst of his days they will leave him, and at his end he will be a fool.
 12 A glorious throne set on high from the beginning is the place of our sanctuary.
 13 O LORD, the hope of Israel, all who forsake you shall be put to shame; those who turn away from you shall be written in the earth, for they have forsaken the LORD, the fountain of living water” (ESV).